Liver metastases

 The Netherlands Cancer Institute offers rapid diagnostics for treatment and second opinion evaluations.

-For liver metastases, the rapid diagnostics will mean that all required diagnostic tests (such as CT, PET, or MRI scans) will be done in a single day, in the morning.
-At the end of the morning, all test results will be discussed in a multidisciplinary team in order to come up with a treatment plan.
+For liver metastases, this means that all required diagnostic tests (such as CT, PET, or MRI scans) will be done in a single day, in the morning.
+At the end of the morning, all test results will be discussed in a multidisciplinary team to come up with a treatment plan.
 Early afternoon, you will meet with one of our medical specialists from the liver team (usually a surgeon or medical oncologist) to discuss your treatment plan.
-If you choose to have your treatment at the NKI, you and the specialist can also take this time to come up with a treatment plan.
+If you choose to have your treatment at the NKI, you and the specialist can also take this time to find a suitable treatment plan.

 Your exact treatment options will depend on the tumor type and stage.
 Your overall health and shape will also affect your options.
 We will inform you about the process beforehand, and you will have plenty of time to ask questions.
 Your treatment will most likely consist of one or more of the following treatments: